How much do you nose about Essential Oils?

-We've posted this article on our Facebook page in August 2015.
+We had posted this article on our Facebook page in August 2015.
 Recently many customers have been inquired about it so we decided to blog it here.
 Feel free to post your comment below.

 Are your essential oils Therapeutic Grade or Certified Pure Therapeutic Grade (CPTG)?
 We've often been asked this question at trade shows, festivals, demos, trunk shows, and various events.
 This is what you may want to know about essential oils.